-The Trust has a legal duty to act in line with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).
-There are data protection processes in place to ensure that the Trust keep and process (manage) personal information about children, their families; staff and others safely and lawfully.
+Our Trust has a legal duty to act in line with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).
+There are data protection processes in place to ensure that we keep and process (manage) personal information about children, their families; staff and others safely and lawfully.
 This includes:

-- Securely manage electronically held information in line with Meeting digital and technology standards in schools and colleges (see also the Online Safety section of this policy) - Manage requests for access to personal information held by the Trust (known as subject access requests).
+- Securely manage electronically held information in line with Meeting digital and technology standards in schools and colleges and Early Years practitioners: using cyber security to protect your settings NCSC.GOV.UK (see also the Online Safety section of this policy) - Manage requests for access to personal information held by the Trust (known as subject access requests).